TheoreticalAndComputationalSeismology/theoreticalandcomputationalseismology.github.io/tcs/intro.md

 Solutions to problems in Chapters 1-5 were prepared by Jeroen Tromp and are static PDFs available for download.

 Solutions to Chapters 6 and 7 were prepared by Will Eaton.
-Each solution is contained within an individual Jupyter notebook and rendered on this Jupyter book.
-For users who want to try editing the code, each notebook hosts the option to be opened in Binder or Google Colab.
+Each solution is contained within an individual Jupyter notebook and rendered on this Jupyter Book.
 A static PDF version of all Chapter 6 and 7 solutions can also be downloaded {download}`here<book.pdf>`.

 This website was created by Lucas Sawade and Will Eaton.
 Please report or mistakes any issues via [Github](https://github.com/TheoreticalAndComputationalSeismology/theoreticalandcomputationalseismology.github.io/issues/new?title=Issue%20on%20page%20%2Fintro.html&body=Your%20issue%20content%20here) or [email](mailto:weaton@princeton.edu?subject=TCS%20Solutions%20Issue&cc=lsawade@princeton.edu).